nghganhtu/VMHQA/README.md

 ---

-Here’s your Citation Guide section rewritten in Markdown (ready for inclusion in your EULA.md or documentation site):

-⸻

 ## Citation Guide

 When publishing research or presenting work that uses the VMHQA dataset, users must cite the dataset properly.
 The recommended citation in IEEE format is: